tflm91/CRM-System/README.md

 ### Enter purchase
 As an account manager, I would like to enter a new purchase.

 When I am logged in and click on "Purchases", I get a list with all purchases.
 If I click on the plus sign, a form opens.
 There I can select customers and items.
 I can also specify the quantity, but it must not be greater than the stock.
-When I click on "Save", the purchase is inserted with the current date and the stock of the products is reduced according to the quantity.
+When I click on "Save", the purchase is inserted with the current date and the stock of the items is reduced according to the quantity.
 If I click on "Cancel", the changes are discarded.
 After that I see the current table.

 ### Delete purchase
 As a customer service representative, I would like to delete an order.